johanneslanger/ml-immersion-day/README.md

 ## Getting started

 To get started clone the repository and open [01-Lab-Data-Prep-with-Pandas.ipynb](01-Lab-Data-Prep-with-Pandas.ipynb) in Jupyter.
+Make sure you have the latest version of Pandas installed.

 ### Detailed getting started instructions using SageMaker Studio: